 Pay the utility bills.
 Building credit doesn't mean using a credit card.
 In fact, a great way to start building your score and a sense of financial responsibility is to consistently pay your living bills — that means cell phone, water, heat, electricity, even rent can work toward your credit score potentially.

 Make saving a priority.
-Emergencies happen every day, and can to any of us, even if we might not want to admit as much.
-Before you apply for a credit card, it's equally important to establish some savings so you don't end up maxing out the card and killing your score.
+Emergencies happen every day, and they can happen to any of us, even if we might not want to admit as much.
+Before you apply for a credit card it's equally important to establish some savings so you don't end up maxing out the card and killing your score.

-Growing an emergency fund is possible despite how tight you might feel your pockets are.
+Growing an emergency fund is possible despite how tight your pocekts might feel.
 Using savings to pay down credit debtcan offer a quick boost to your credit score, but not at the expense of your emergency preparedness fund.